 The Pacific Crabapple is a small tree native to western North America.
 It grows fairly slowly, reaching 30 feet tall and sometimes more.
-It can provide appeal year round, and is good for supporting wildlife.
+It can provide appeal year round with its structure and fruits.
+It produces a large amount of small apple that are good for supporting wildlife.
+The apples are edible for humans as well but they are quite tart and don't have a great taste.

 Pacific Crabapple